valencik/mastersAPSC/documents/thesis/thesis.md

 %- calculate the edit distances of all the author names (more than 5 billion calculations...)
 %- There are 41254 "authors" that appear once
 %- I would like to not actually write that number in the thesis, but instead compute and reference it.
+A 2014 paper from Boris report a total of 96200 unique authors.

 Author search has been improved by implementing a suggestion system for partial author name searches.
 When we search for "Svenne" we can see there are both J.P.Svenne and J.Svenne.
 In the original NSR application it would be a manual task to discern the two author names.